1. Radio Bar ME Hotel

-1. As you may gather I’m a big fan of rooftop terraces in the Summer!
+As you may gather I’m a big fan of rooftop terraces in the Summer!
 Radio Bar ME Hotel was a perfect start to my Summer opposite the Savoy in London.
 Fresh anchovies, Chicken Caesar Salad, Charcuterie Board and a great bottle of White Wine – what could possibly go wrong? ….

-3. And of course great breakfast at The Breakfast Club
+3. The Breakfast Club

-Eggs Benedict never fail!
+Eggs Benedict never fails.

-4. Don’t forget to visit The Shard one sunny afternoon for cream scones and an Irish Whisky or two…
+Don’t forget to visit The Shard one sunny afternoon for cream scones and an Irish Whisky or two…

-5. And a trip to Soho for Mohitos, Tapas nibbles and a little Shisha is in order at Momos;
+Take a trip to Soho for Mohitos, Tapas nibbles and a little Shisha is in order at Momos;